 - W: a wordsmith, a poet, a pluralist

 - P: a pedantic

-P: Well no one seems to have a good answer at least.
-Don’t we have enough words to express all we want to express already?
+P: Well, don’t we have enough words to express all we want to express already?
 There are innumerable ways to combine the words we already do have.

-P: Okay, I admit that new words are useful.
+P: Okay, well I can admit that having more words can be helpful.
 But who is to say what each word means?
 Who is to say that the word ‘apple’ even refers to the fruit I just ate, or that ‘metaverse’ is even a real word?

 W: Language is logically decentralized, is it not?
 There is no governing body that determines what a word means.
 The meaning of a word lies in its use1, and that is decided by those who speak the language.